wp-plugins/issuu-panel/readme.txt

 6. This is the screen to insert a shortcode in post content.
 7. This widget displays the last document in accordance with the options
 8. This widget displays the last document in accordance with the options
+9. You can use the Issuu embed or Issuu Panel Simple Reader for showing your documents
+10. Issuu Panel Simple Reader is compatible with mobile devices

 == Frequently Asked Questions ==